 What is a Dry Socket and How to Treat It

 A dry socket or alveolar osteitis is a painful dental condition that can happen after having a permanent tooth extracted.
-A dry socket is when the clotted blood at the site of the tooth extraction doesn’t form, dislodge, or dissolve before the wound has had a chance to heal fully.
+Dry socket is when the clotted blood at the site of the tooth extraction doesn’t form, dislodge, or dissolve before the wound has had a chance to heal fully.
 It’s recommended that you see your dentist if this issue arises.

 As with any medical issue, you should get a professional diagnosis from your dentist.
-Dry socket treatments can include pain medications including analgesic pain reliever, nonsteroidal anti-inflammatory drugs to reduce inflammation, lower fever, and relieve pain, topical antiseptics to destroy and prevent the growth of microorganisms that cause infection, antibiotics to kill bacteria, and dietary supplements to promote immune health.
+Dry socket treatments can include pain medications, including analgesic pain relievers, nonsteroidal anti-inflammatory drugs to reduce inflammation, lower fever, and relieve pain, topical antiseptics to destroy and prevent the growth of microorganisms that cause infection, antibiotics to kill bacteria, and dietary supplements to promote immune health.
 Your oral self-care should include cleaning your mouth by flushing the affected area, brushing, flossing, and using mouthwash regularly.

 Alveolar osteitis, sometimes called dry socket, is a painful illness that can develop following a tooth extraction treatment.
 When a tooth is pulled out, a blood clot forms in the socket to safeguard the nerves and bone beneath while the wound heals.

 However, in some cases, this blood clot can become dislodged or dissolve before the healing process is complete, leaving the socket exposed and vulnerable.